BYGBee/BYGBee/README.md

 <b>🌱 Solarpunk Dreamer & Builder</b>

-I believe in a future where technology serves sustainability.
-Whether it’s energy-efficient devices, self-sufficient systems, or just smarter ways to use tech, I aim to integrate solarpunk values into my work.
+I believe in a future where technology is sustainable, open, and repairable.
+The Solarpunk ethos and the Right to Repair are at the heart of this vision—extending the life of our devices rather than letting them become e-waste.

 <b>🔧 What You’ll Find Here</b>

+I love designing things that last: open-source hardware, repairable electronics, and custom 3D-printed parts to fix what others would throw away.
 This space is where I share my personal projects—a mix of electronics, automation, and creative problem-solving.
 Due to NDAs, I can’t showcase my professional work, but I’m always up for discussions!

 <b>💬 Collaboration & Feedback Welcome!</b> Just like in the maker community, I love learning from others.
 Feel free to drop a comment! 👍